Fyrsil/Pets-Outlet-System/README.md

 # Special Thanks to

-Tan Kye Wen, Chen Jia Han and Goo Zhe Hao
+Tan Kye Wen, Chen Jia Han and Goo Zhe Hao in completing the project